A generalization of the alcove model and its applications: Introduction

 \section{Introduction}

-Kashiwara's crystals \cite{kascbq} encode the structure of certain bases (called crystal bases) for highest weight representations of quantum groups $U_q({\mathfrak g})$ as $q$ goes to zero.
-The first author and Postnikov \cite{lapawg,lapcmc} defined the so-called alcove model for highest weight crystals associated to a semisimple Lie algebra $\mathfrak g$ (in fact, the model was defined more generally, for symmetrizable Kac-Moody algebras $\mathfrak g$).
-A related model is the one of Gaussent-Littelmann, based on LS-galleries \cite{gallsg}.
-Both models are discrete counterparts of the celebrated Littelmann path model.
+Kashiwara's {\em crystals} \cite{kascbq} are colored directed graphs encoding the structure of certain bases (called crystal bases) for certain representations of quantum groups $U_q({\mathfrak g})$ as $q$ goes to zero.
+The first author and A. Postnikov \cite{lapawg,lapcmc} defined the so-called {\em alcove model} for highest weight crystals associated to a semisimple Lie algebra $\mathfrak g$ (in fact, the model was defined more generally, for symmetrizable Kac-Moody algebras $\mathfrak g$).
+A related model is the one of Gaussent-Littelmann, based on {\em LS-galleries} \cite{gallsg}.
+Both models are discrete counterparts of the celebrated {\em Littelmann path model} \cite{litlrr,litpro}.

-In this paper we define a generalization of the alcove model, which we call the \emph{quantum alcove model}, as it is based on enumerating paths in the so-called quantum Bruhat graph of the corresponding finite Weyl group.
-This graph first appeared in connection with the quantum cohomology of flag varieties \cite{fawqps}.
-The path enumeration is determined by the choice of a certain sequence of alcoves (an alcove path), like in the classical alcove model.
-If we restrict to paths in the usual Bruhat graph, we recover the classical alcove model.
-The mentioned paths in the quantum Bruhat graph first appeared in \cite{Lenart}, where they index the terms in the specialization $t=0$ of the Ram-Yip formula \cite{raycfm} for Macdonald polynomials $P_{\lambda}(X;q,t)$.
+In this paper we construct a generalization of the alcove model, which we call the \emph{quantum alcove model}, as it is based on enumerating paths in the so-called {\em quantum Bruhat graph} of the corresponding finite Weyl group.
+This graph originates in the quantum cohomology theory for flag varieties \cite{fawqps}, and was first studied in \cite{bfpmbo}.
+The path enumeration is determined by the choice of a certain sequence of alcoves (an alcove path or, equivalently, a $\lambda$-chain of roots), like in the classical alcove model.
+If we restrict to paths in the Hasse diagram of the Bruhat order, we recover the classical alcove model.
+The mentioned paths in the quantum Bruhat graph first appeared in \cite{Lenart}, where they index the terms in the specialization $t=0$ of the Ram-Yip formula \cite{raycfm} for {\em Macdonald polynomials} $P_{\lambda}(X;q,t)$.
+We construct combinatorial crystal operators on the mentioned paths, and prove various properties of them.

-The main application \citep{unialcmod,unialcmod2} is that the new model uniformly describes tensor products of column shape Kirillov-Reshetikhin (KR) crystals \citep{karrym}, for all untwisted affine types.
-We demonstrate this in types $A$ and $C$, by showing that the bijections constructed in \citep{Lenart}, from the objects of the quantum alcove model to tensor products of Kashiwara-Nakashima (KN) columns \citep{kancgr}, are affine crystal isomorphisms (indeed, a column shape KR crystal is realized by a KN column in these cases).
-Another application is to the {\em energy function} on a tensor products of column shape KR crystals, which endows it with an affine grading.